Kamil118/Twitter-Agegate-Bypass/readme.md

 This userscript uses FixTwtter API to bypass Twitter's new identity verification in UK and Europe.
-Upon pressing the hotkey (` by default), it will replace the notification to confirm identity with the media url obtained through FixTwitter.
+It automatically replaces the notification to confirm identity with the media url obtained through FixTwitter.

 Limitations/Things I would like to add in the future